 There is another respect in which inflation is quite a good thing for all but the very rich.
 It reduces your debts.
 If you are a debtor, inflation decreases the value of the money you must pay back.
 Since the dollars decrease in value over time, $1,000 now is worth more than $1,000 later.
 The current inflationary run has moved, in terms of value, $850 billion out of the hands of creditors and into the hands of debtors.

 This is class warfare.
 Creditors are usually the uber-wealthy who control the banks, and large corporate interests.
 Meanwhile, the vast majority of Americans are significantly in debt.
 The median amount of outstanding debt for an American in 2021 is $65,000.
 This debt is worth less and easier to pay off when wages and inflation increase in lock-step, as they have in 2021.
 Note, however, that the two have increased largely for different reasons—this year is the most successful in a generation for labor movements in the U.S., and the leading theory for the cause of 2021’s inflationary run is international supply-side issues, which should decrease as the pandemic eventually wanes.

 As long as wages increase and inflation maintains similarly high rates, those who aren’t incredibly wealthy, and especially those with significant debt, like St. Olaf sized student loans, ought to be very happy.

-Logan Graham is from
+Lila Graham is from

-His major is philosophy.
+Her major is philosophy.